HEAT-EXCHANGER

 Heat exchangers are commonly used in order to transfer energy

 from one fluid to another through a solid surface.
-Typical heat
+Typical

-the heat-exchanger configuration (e.g., shell and tube,
+depending on the heat-exchanger configuration (e.g., shell and

-heat-exchanger coil, radiator, etc.)
+tube, heat-exchanger coil, radiator, etc.)

 One of the issues with such heat exchangers is that the tubes

 are costly in terms of material and space.
-Moreover, because of
+Moreover, because

-there is a substantial fluid pressure drop in the heat
+tube, there is a substantial fluid pressure drop in the heat

 exchanger.
 Accordingly, a substantial amount of energy is

-required to maintain a suitable flow of the first fluid in heat
+required to maintain a suitable flow of the first fluid in

-exchangers .
+heat exchangers .

 SUMMARY OF THE APPLICATION